AlbrechtL/welle.io/README.md

 # cd build
   ```

 2. Run CMake.
-To enable support for RTL-SDR add the flag `-DRTLSDR=1` (requires librtlsdr) and for SoapySDR add `-DSOAPYSDR=1` (requires SoapySDR compiled with support for each desired hardware like the Airspy or HackRF).
+To enable support for RTL-SDR add the flag `-DRTLSDR=1` (requires librtlsdr) and for SoapySDR add `-DSOAPYSDR=1` (requires SoapySDR compiled with support for each desired hardware, e.g. UHD for Ettus USRP, LimeSDR, Airspy or HackRF).
 By default, CMake will build both welle-io and welle-cli.
 Use `-DBUILD_WELLE_IO=OFF` or `-DBUILD_WELLE_CLI=OFF` to compile only the one you need.

   ```
 # cmake ..